Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

 At the end of this section is mighty Fort Mosta.
 Even today, this is a mighty and imposing structure which makes it very difficult to carry on the walk.

-Best Time to Walk the Victoria Lines
+Best time to walk the Victoria Lines

 Unless you really love heat exhaustion we would suggest you don't attempt the walk between late May and late October.
 The sun is incredibly strong in Malta and would be pretty unbearable, especially on the exposed stretches, even with a cooling breeze.